 Compare The Honda Civic Vs. Toyota Corolla

-- The 2025 Honda Civic has available leather seating surfaces, while the Toyota Corolla only offers available synthetic leather upholstery.
+- The 2026 Honda Civic offers full leather upholstery while the Toyota Corolla is available with SoftTex synthetic leather.

 | Engine | 2.0L 4-cyl | 2.0L 4-cyl |